-If you’re looking for a killer leg workout for building an impressive pair of gams, you’re in the right place.
+If you’re looking for a killer leg workout to build an impressive pair of gams, you’re in the right place.

-Follow this “extreme” leg workout routine for 8-to-12 weeks, though, and eat enough calories and protein and get enough sleep, and I guarantee you’ll have a bigger, stronger lower body on the other side.
+Follow this leg day workout routine for 8-to-12 weeks, eat enough calories and protein, and get enough sleep, and I guarantee you’ll have a stronger and better-developed lower body on the other side.

 The Ultimate Leg Workout